-Our investment in HFSVs particularly over recent years has helped towards achieving an overall reduction of accidental dwelling fires (ADFs).
+Our investment in HFSVs particularly over recent years has resulted in an overall reduction of accidental dwelling fires (ADFs).
 We recognise our activities and investment has saved lives and reduced the devasting impact that fires in the home bring.
-2022-23 saw the Service record that we attended 199 accidental house fires, the lowest in 10 years, where the number was nearer to 300.
+2021-22 saw the Service record that we attended 208 accidental house fires, the lowest in 10 years, where the number was nearer to 300.

-As a result of the HFSVs carried out, in 2022-23 we made 578 onward lifestyle referrals to our partners.
+As a result of the HFSVs carried out, in 2021-22 we made 574 onward lifestyle referrals to our partners.